 In addition to her role as an Adjunct Lecturer at Georgetown University, she also holds an appointment as Associate Professor at the University of Delaware.
 Previously, she created and taught a course on disaster law and policy at the Washington and Lee University School of Law.
 She also directed the school's DC Program.
 Ms. Sanders remains on faculty as an instructor with the School of the New York Times.

-Her current work involves policy strategy related to internet governance, data in disasters and how to use technology to reach vulnerable populations.
-Previously, she was the Senior Legal Advisor for International Response and Programs at the American Red Cross, where she focused on international disaster response and humanitarian assistance principles.
-She also designed advocacy trainings to help communities access government structures.
+Professor Sanders sits on the Council of the Internet Society of DC, which complements her current work on policy strategy related to internet governance, data in disasters and how to use technology to reach vulnerable populations.
+Professor Sanders served as the Senior Legal Advisor for International Response and Programs at the American Red Cross, where she focused on international disaster response and humanitarian assistance principles.
+She also designed advocacy trainings to help various groups and communities access government structures.
 All of her work includes an emphasis on cultural competency and cross-cultural communication.